minmincg/house_pricing_analysis/README.md

 ## Data Cleanup and Analysis
 ### Exploration and clean up
 The first step was to import the file "austin_housing.csv" to Jupyter Notebook and analyze it in order to be able to select the most relevant variables for the project.

+The dataset was filtered to 30 variables, and "numOfSchools" was created as a result of summing the different school levels.
+All this data was exported to the "austin_housing_reduced.csv" file, which contains these columns and their related information: city,	streetAddress,	zipcode, latitude,	longitude,	propertyTaxRate,	garageSpaces,	hasCooling,	hasGarage,	hasHeating,	hasSpa,	hasView,	homeType,	yearBuilt,	latestPrice,	numPriceChanges,	numOfAccessibilityFeatures,	numOfAppliances,	numOfParkingFeatures,	numOfPatioAndPorchFeatures,	numOfSecurityFeatures,	numOfWaterfrontFeatures,	numOfWindowFeatures,	numOfCommunityFeatures,	lotSizeSqFt,	livingAreaSqFt,	avgSchoolRating,	numOfBathrooms,	numOfBedrooms,	numOfStories,	numOfSchools.

 ### Analysis